 At Randolph Electric, we believe there is no more important investment than in our state’s youth.
 That’s why for more than 20 years, the electric co-ops of North Carolina have offered Bright Ideas education grants to Tar Heel teachers in K-12 classrooms across the state.

 Bright Ideas grants provide funding for innovative, classroom-based projects that would otherwise not be possible.
-Since 1994, we have touched the lives of more than 2 million students who have participated in 9,800 Bright Ideas projects and given out more than $10.2 million.
-Each year, close to 600 grants are funded across the state.
+Since 1994, electric cooperatives have provided grants for more than 2.5 million students who have participated in 13,500 Bright Ideas projects.
+NC electric cooperatives have distributed more than $14 million.

 Proposals can come from any area of the curriculum.
-Projects must directly benefit students, provide ongoing benefits, and use innovative teaching methods.
-A panel of previous Bright Ideas grants winners, various counties’ Teachers of the Year, as well as retired teachers, carefully reviewed and discuss each application before deciding on the final awards.
+Projects must directly benefit students, provide ongoing benefits and use innovative teaching methods.
+Submissions must also align with REMC's core values.

-To apply, teachers must include a budget, explain the implementation, goals, creative elements, and evaluation of the project, and have approval from the school principal.
-Applications will be judged in a competitive evaluation process, and judges will be on the lookout for projects that feature innovation and creativity.
+To apply, teachers must include a budget, explain the implementation, goals, creative elements, evaluation of the project and have approval from the school principal.
+Applications will be judged in a competitive evaluation process that focuses on innovation and creativity.
 The application and grant-writing tips can be found at www.ncbrightideas.com.

 It pays to apply early for a Bright Ideas education grant!
 Teachers who submit their grant applications by the August 15 early bird deadline will be entered into a statewide drawing to win one of five $100 gift cards.
 Winners are announced in late fall of each year.